gazebosim/gz-launch/tutorials/tutorial.md

 ## Launch simulation with plugins in separate processes

 The [gazebo_plugins.ign](../examples/gazebo_plugins.ign) launch file loads some plugins and also starts simulation.
-The `joystick` plugin that will be launched in its own processes and will read from a joystick device and output data onto a topic.
+The `joystick` plugin will be launched in its own process and will read from a joystick device and output data onto a topic.
 The `JoyToTwist` plugin also launches into a separate process and transforms a `joystick` message to a `twist` message.
 Finally, The `GazeboServer` plugin launches the Gazebo server.

-The script can take an world as an argument.
+The script can take a world as an argument.
 To run this script.

 `ign launch gazebo_plugins.ign [worldName:=<worldName>]`

 The [worldName] command line argument is optional.
 If left blank, or not specified, then "diff_drive" is used for the world name.

-Example to load `the shapes.sdf`.
+Example to load `the shapes.sdf`:

 `ign launch gazebo_plugins.ign worldName:=shapes`